asmcrypto/asmcrypto.js/README.md

 Constructs new instance of `SHA256` object.

-Optional `options` object can be passed.
-When ommited, next defaults are used:

-    {
-        heapSize: 4096  // must be a multiple of 4096 as asm.js requires
-    }
+Advanced `options`:
+* `heapSize` — asm.js heap size to allocate for hasher, must be multiple of 4096, default is 4096.

 #### Methods and properties